tpwrules/nixos-apple-silicon/docs/uefi-standalone.md

 #### U-Boot

 In the default installation, m1n1 loads U-Boot and U-Boot is used to set up a standard UEFI environment from which GRUB or systemd-boot or whatever can be booted.
+Due to the limitations of the Apple boot picker, there must be one EFI system partition per installed OS.

 Use Nix to build U-Boot along with m1n1 and the device trees: